-A double-blind, randomized, placebocontrolled, single ascending dosage study that was the first of its kind in humans was conantimalarial ducted.
-The efficacy MMV390048 was also studied in a voluntary infection investigation employing the Plasmodium falciparum mediated blood-stage malaria (IBSM) model.Research was conducted to decide on the MMV390048 tablet formulation for future investigations because the powder-in-bottle formulation employed in the first two trials had significant pharmacokinetic variability.
+A double-blind, randomized, placebocontrolled, single ascending dosage study that was the first of its kind in humans was conantimalarial efficacy ducted.
+The of MMV390048 was also studied in a voluntary infection investigation employing the Plasmodium falciparum mediated blood-stage malaria (IBSM) model.Research was conducted to decide on the MMV390048 tablet formulation for future investigations because the powder-in-bottle formulation employed in the first two trials had significant pharmacokinetic variability.